StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-### But they were included in Matthew's genealogy specifically to showcase God's surpassing grace towards mankind
+#### But they were included in Matthew's genealogy specifically to showcase God's surpassing grace towards mankind {#the-supposed-scandal-of-a-prostitute-in-the-line-of-christ-but-they-were-included-in-matthew-s-genealogy-specifically-to-showcase-god-s-surpassing-grace-towards-mankind}

- {#the-supposed-scandal-of-a-prostitute-in-the-line-of-christ-the-women-are-not-the-only-people-in-the-genealogy-in-need-of-grace-briefly-let-us-examine-judah-and-david-if-the-idea-of-a-prostitute-in-the-line-of-christ-makes-you-cluck-your-tongue-and-clutch-your-pearls-how-about-these-men-the-former-unjustly-shut-out-his-daughter-in-law-whom-he-had-a-duty-to-protect-depriving-her-of-a-husband-children-and-legitimacy-in-their-ancient-culture-given-the-station-of-women-this-was-functionally-equivalent-to-condemning-her-to-a-life-of-terrible-hardship-and-shame-and-of-course-david-murdered-the-husband-of-the-woman-he-desired-and-then-used-his-massive-influence-as-king-to-coerce-her-will-by-way-of-contrast-rahab-shows-up-in-hebrews-11-and-james-2-as-an-example-of-faith-being-demonstrated-through-action-despite-her-prior-occupation-no-positive-thing-to-be-sure-james-mentions-her-in-the-same-breath-as-abraham-the-father-of-all-who-believe-so-tell-me-how-is-it-that-people-cast-stones-at-rahab-who-scripture-itself-praises-glowingly-while-somehow-ignoring-the-stain-of-sin-that-corrupts-all-humans-in-the-genealogy-including-the-men-hypocrisy-and-legalism-that-s-how-to-use-another-example-where-s-the-outrage-over-a-well-known-persecutor-of-early-christians-becoming-an-apostle-ever-heard-of-paul-getting-early-believers-imprisoned-or-worse-approving-their-executions-compare-acts-7-58-kind-of-makes-prostitution-look-mild-right-but-it-must-be-ok-he-was-a-man-s-ever-since-adam-and-eve-some-men-have-tried-to-blame-it-all-on-the-women-as-if-that-were-some-sort-of-excuse-it-wasn-t-a-valid-excuse-then-adam-s-words-of-blame-are-no-credit-to-him-in-genesis-3-and-it-won-t-fly-with-god-now-either-sin-is-a-human-problem-not-a-woman-problem-duh-but-they-were-included-in-matthew-s-genealogy-specifically-to-showcase-god-s-surpassing-grace-towards-mankind}{{< subjects >}}
+{{< subjects >}}
 <a href="/subject-index/#genealogy-of-christ-women-in-the-line-of-christ-showcase-god-s-surpassing-grace">Genealogy of Christ > Women in the line of Christ > Showcase God's surpassing grace</a>
 {{< /subjects >}}